Classifying spaces for families of abelian subgroups of braid groups, RAAGs and graphs of abelian groups: Some applications of

 \subsection{The $\calF_k$-dimension of braid groups}

 In this subsection, we compute the $\calF_n$-dimension of full and pure braid groups.
 For our purposes, it is convenient to define the braid group as follows: let $D_n$ the closed disc with $n$ punctures, we define the {\it braid group $B_n$ on $n$ strands}, as the isotopy classes of orientation preserving diffeomorphisms of $D_n$ that restrict to the identity on the boundary $\partial D_n$.
-We define the {\it pure braid group}, $P_n$, as the finite index subgroup of $B_n$ consisting of elements that fixe point-wise the punctures. \mycomment{ In \cite[Theorem 1.4]{Rita:Porfirio:Luis}, an upper bound for the $\calF_k$-geometric dimension of $B_n$ was proven: \begin{theorem} Let $k,n \in \N$ such that $0\leq k< n-1$.
-Then $\gd_{\calF_k}(B_n)\leq \vcd(B_n)+k$ \end{theorem}
+We define the {\it pure braid group}, $P_n$, as the finite index subgroup of $B_n$ consisting of elements that fixe point-wise the punctures.